 If I report fraud, will I remain anonymous?

-All information we get reporting suspected benefit fraud is treated with the utmost confidence.
-If you are reporting someone of suspected fraud you do not have to give your name.
-If you do want to give your name then an Investigation Officer may contact you for further information.
+All information we receive reporting suspected benefit fraud is treated with the utmost confidence.
+If you are reporting someone for suspected fraud, you do not have to give your name.
+If you do want to give your name, an Investigation Officer may contact you for further information.

 We are prevented from giving feedback to members of the public on the outcome on individual fraud investigations due to the Data Protection Act.
-However we promise that we will look at every case referred to us.
-If someone is prosecuted for benefit fraud either by the Council we will send a press release to the local media and these can also be seen on our Newsroom website.
+However, we promise that we will look at every case referred to us.
+If someone is prosecuted for benefit fraud by the Council, we will send a press release to the local media.
+These will appear on our Newsroom page.